 Each record is a transcript and an image of the relevant entry.

-The amount of information listed varies, but the 1891 census records usually include the following information about your ancestor:
+The amount of information listed varies, but the 1861 England, Wales & Scotland Census records usually include a combination of the following information about your ancestor:

 Census returns don't only help us determine who our ancestors were, they can also help to open new lines of enquiry as to details of their own lives and those around them, by giving us all or some of the following information: